Chaos81/nhl94-patches/README.md

 ## 94_fight patch - Version 0.6 (currently in testing phase, not a finalized patch)

+A patch that adds the NHLPA93 sprites and fight code to the NHL94 ROM.

+Current version updates:
     - Add testing variables for fight conditions.
 These can be edited in the fight_patch.asm file.
+The values are set to default right now (NHLPA93 values).

 ### How to use this patch: